cameroncuster/caffe_assessment/README.md

 fine-tuning the software for specific application, the transferability of Caffe features across various software applications, the Caffe support and community, and the design and development practices for the software product.

+The Caffe software is well-supported and offers multiple platforms to connect with the community and ask questions.
+The software also leverages a well-written tutorial allowing users to build and install the application quickly.
+One of the two tutorial URLs in the Caffe tutorial README was not working properly, but this does not appear to be a reflection of Caffe's support or software development practices.
+Caffe is a well-supported application which is a reason to integrate the software into your own product.

 ## Testing ##